paidinsol/MMM-Crypto/README.md

 ### Widget Too Small/Large
 - Adjust the `maxWidth` setting
 - Use responsive CSS units (%, vw, etc.)
+- Modify `widgetHeight` for vertical sizing

 ### Symbol Not Found
 - Verify the symbol exists on TradingView
 - Check the exchange name spelling
 - Try alternative exchanges for the same cryptocurrency

+### Multiple Symbols Not Showing
+- Ensure `multipleSymbols: true` is set
+- Use `widgetType: "market-quotes"` for best results
+- Check that all symbols in `cryptoSymbols` array are valid

 ## 🌐 TradingView Symbol Format